TheMR-777/TheMR-777/cv-work.md

 ## Technical Skills

+I am a Computers-Enthusiast since the age of 3, and have a strong personal interest in programming computers.
+I have a strong technical background in software development, cryptography, and application design, with expertise in various programming languages, frameworks, and tools.

 | Category            | Skills                                                                                   |
 | ------------------- | ---------------------------------------------------------------------------------------- |
 | Programming         | C++ (expert), C# (advanced), Dart (proficient), Python (intermediate)                    |